nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 </container>
 ```

-No other files, optional or otherwise, are allowed in the META-INF directory unless specifically indicated by SPSM.
+No other files, optional or otherwise, are allowed in the META-INF directory unless specifically indicated by the Ordering Agency.

 ### 2.3 Publication Resources